nims-dpfc/M-DaC_XRD/README.md

 ### Terms of Use and License

-* Data and articles within the Program with “CC-BY-NC” in the License field may be used under the [Creative Commons Attribution-NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/).
+* Data and articles within the Program with “CC-BY-NC” in the License field may be used under the Creative Commons Attribution-NonCommercial 4.0 International license.
 * Trial source code within the Program with “MIT License” in the License field may be used under the MIT License as indicated separately in LICENSE_MIT.txt.
-* Trial programs by ULVAC-PHI, Inc. may be used within the scope of their license agreement, indicated separately.
 * In more detail, please read the following license agreement; "Terms of Use and License.md"